 The Company is currently involved in a dispute with customs authorities in Japan related to additional customs assessments on several of the Company's Pharmanex nutritional products made by Yokohama Customs for the period of October 2006 through September 2009 in connection with post-importation audits, as well as the disputed portion of the Company's import duties from October 2009 to the present, which the Company has or will hold in bond or pay under protest.
-This dispute is separate and distinct from the dispute related to customs assessments on certain of the Company's products imported into Japan during the period of October 2002 through July 2005.
-The aggregate amount of these assessments and disputed duties was approximately 4.3 billion Japanese ven as of June 30, 2013 (approximately \$44.1 million), net of any recovery of consumption taxes.
+The aggregate amount of these assessments and disputed duties was approximately 4.3 billion Japanese yen as of September 30, 2013 (approximately \$44.5 million), net of any recovery of consumption taxes.
 Additional assessments related to any prior period would be barred by applicable statutes of limitations.
+This dispute is separate and distint from the dispute related to customs assessments on certain of the Company's products imported into Japan during the period of October 2002 through July 2005.
 The issue in this case is whether a United States entity utilizing a commissionaire agent in Japan to import its products can use the manufacturer's invoice or must use another valuation method, and, if an alternative method must be used, what the allowable deductions would be in determining the proper valuation.
 Following the Company's review of the assessments and after consulting with the Company's legal and customs advisors, the Company believes that the additional assessments are improper and are not supported by applicable customs laws.
 The Company filed letters of protest with Yokohama Customs, which were rejected.
 The Company then appealed the matter to the Ministry of Finance in Japan.
 In the second quarter of 2011, the Ministry of Finance in Japan denied the Company's administrative appeal.
 The Company disagrees with the Ministry of Finance's administrative decision.
 The Company is now pursuing the matter in Tokyo District Court, which the Company believes will provide a more independent determination of the matter.
-In addition, the Company is currently required to post a bond or make a deposit equal to the difference between the Company's declared duties and the amount the customs authorities have determined the Company should be paying on all current imports.
+In addition, the Company is currently required to post a bond or make a deposit to secure any additional duties that may be due and payable on these current imports.
 Because the Company believes that the assessment of higher duties by the customs authorities is an improper application of the regulations, the Company is currently expensing the portion of the duties the Company believes is supported under applicable customs law, and recording the additional deposit or payment as a receivable within long-term assets on its consolidated financial statements.
 If the Company is unsuccessful in recovering the amounts assessed and paid, the Company will record a non-cash expense for the full amount of the disputed assessments.
 The Company anticipates that additional disputed duties will be reduced going forward as the Company now purchases a majority of the affected products in Japan from a Japanese company that purchases and imports the products from the manufacturer.